swflynn/N-DOF/quasi_src/scripts/1D_HO_matrix/README.md

 `deg`: Integer, defines the order of Hermite Polynomial to calculate up to (index starts at 1 not 0), valid for the first ten polynomials.

-`scrambled_u(d)`: DP, vector containing a sobol point for each spatial dimension (uniform distribution)

-`scrambled_z(d)`: DP, vector containing a unique sobol point for each spatial dimension (normal distribution).
+`norm(d, Nsobol)`: DP, vector containing normal distribution sobol point.

 `coef`: DP, Coefficient to multiply Hermite Polynomial by to get Wavefunction.

 `herm`: DP, evaluating each hermite polynomial recursively up to deg.

-`A(deg,deg)`: DP, contains all of the hermite polynomial permutation products.
-This is done for evaluating our integrand as a product over the spatial dimensions.

-`B`: DP, Evaluates product of each hermite polynomial for all the spatial dimensions.

-`U(Jmax,Jmax)`: DP, Potential Energy Matrix Elements.
+`A(deg,deg)`: DP, Potential Energy Matrix Elements for a single dimension (matrix is orthonormal, diagonal=1, off-diagonal=0).

-## User Inputs:
-The user should choose values for the following:
-Nsobol, skip (suggested to be equal to Nsobol), and deg.